silabs-ChengY/aod_eFence/README.md

 # 3. Demos and Examples
 ## 3.1.
 Sample Applications

-* **soc_aod_beacon** should be built in Studio, and flashed to the Antenna array board.
+* **soc_aod_beacon** should be built in Studio, and flashed to the EFR32BG22 Direction Finding Radio Board (BRD4185A).
 This will act as a beacon (CTE transmitter)
 * **ncp_aod_asset** should be built in Studio and flashed to a Thunderboard BG22.
 This will act as the asset, that receives the CTE and wants to determine its position.
 * **soc_aod_asset** should be built in Studio and flashed to Tunderboard BG22, it is the SoC mode aod asset that do the I/Q sample and transfer it to the gateway via bluetooth connection.
 Due to the limited resource, it cannot do any angle estimation or position calculation locally.
 * **aod_locator** is the host sample app running on the host demonstrates the CTE Receiver feature and the usage of the angle estimation feature of the RTL library.
+The hose example should be used with the **ncp_aod_asset** together.
 * **aod_gateway** is similar as **aod_locator** but it collects the I/Q sample from the SoC mode aod asset tag via bluetooth connection.
 And calculate the angle and position accordingly.
 * **aod_gui** is a python based script that can subscribe the MQTT topic published by aod_gateway that contains the position information of the tags, and show the position information of the tag with GUI.
+And the python script can also record all of the angle and position information for each tag and save them into excel files.

 ## 3.2.
 Demo Setup
 There are two kind of system structure for the multi-transmitter AoD demo.
 Customer can choose anyone of them depends on their own system design.

 In the first case, the AoD tag asset will work in NCP mode for I/Q sample, the host application **aod_locator** runs on the host MCU or PC will receive the I/Q sample result from the tag via BGAPI interface, and calculate the angle and position according to the I/Q data.

 In the second case, the AoD tag asset work in SoC mode for I/Q sample, after finishing the sampling it will transmit the I/Q sample data to the aod gateway via Bluetooth connection.
 After receiving the I/Q sample from each AoD tag, the gateway runs **aod_gateway** application will calculate the angle and position.

 For getting start with these two kind of multi-transmitter AoD demos, please follow the steps below.